fscharly/spotiweek/README.md

 * Github
 * Markdown

-And having fun by building a simple (but well architectured ;) ) application !
+And having fun by building a simple (but very well architectured ! ;) ) application.

 ## Install
 Create a config file named *api_token.json* in *www/app/config/*.